darylknight/boilerplate/README.md

 This repository has been tested with both DDEV and Laravel Valet as a local environment.
 If you're using Apache instead of nginx, you'll need to download Craft's default `.htaccess` file and put it in the document root.
 If you're using DDEV, you'll need to prefix every command in this repository with `ddev`.

-## DDEV + Vite Notes

-When referring to static assets in CSS like fonts and images, refer to them relative to the src/public folder.
-So fonts will be at /fonts/

 ### DDEV Hooks

 If you're using DDEV, note the post-start hooks in config.yaml: